sorgelig/ZX_Spectrum-128K_MIST/README.md

 - +3 Disk drive usable with +3DOS.
 - Multiface 128 and Multiface 3 (in +3 mode) add-on.
 - Memory snapshot save/load in +D and Multiface.
 - Native TAP with turbo loading.
-Fast loading for TAP and CSW.
+Fast loading for TAP, CSW and TZX.
 - Kempston Mouse and Joystick.
 - Sinclair Joystick I
 - Turbo-Sound interface (dual YM2149 sound chips)